Math is Fun

 Input and Output

-But it is often important to define the values that can go into and come out of a function.
+So we need to say all the values that can go into and come out of a function.

 A set is a collection of things, such as numbers.